 We also play in the Cambridgeshire League against clubs from local towns mainly to the west of Cambridge, again with both Home and Away matches.
 We also participate in the Fenland Cup and Fenland Plate knock-out tournaments.

 There is also a grading-limited tournament (The Roger Goldsmith Trophy) organized within the BACL throughout its season, offering good opportunities for less experienced players.
 Sum-of-grades (team of four): U500 or U580.

 An informal annual "Town vs Gown" rapidplay contest (30 minutes per player) is held usually in April, mainly against Cambridge University students who quite enjoy thrashing us.
 Other fun events cater for handicaps and some bizarre experimental variants of chess.

-Finally, there is an internal Club Championship of usually seven rounds played throughout the season, formatted as round-robins within groups and with pairings announced at the end of August.
+Finally, there is an internal Club Championship of six or seven rounds played throughout the season (self-scheduled), formatted as round-robins within Groups, with pairings announced at the end of August.